Outlook delivery

 Use tokens to specify recipients

-Email token
+Email recipients token in delivery

 {